keyboard_arrow_up

 Abstract

 Vulnerability management is a crucial task that involves the identification, ranking, and remediation of vulnerabilities in software, networks, and infrastructure.
-In today's dynamic threat landscape, businesses face challenges in managing the increasing number of vulnerabilities and the growing time required to address them.
+Businesses face challenges in managing the increasing number of vulnerabilities and the growing time required to address them.
 This white paper aims to provide guidance on effectively and efficiently managing security vulnerabilities to mitigate risks and protect organizational assets.
 By integrating vulnerability management into an organization's cybersecurity strategy, potential security flaws can be identified and addressed before they escalate into costly problems.

 Introduction